clearlydefined/service/docs/determining-declared-license.md

 * The crawler downloads the maven artifact from maven.org
 * The crawler then extracts all pom files from the artifact
 * And then merges the poms (including all the licenses defined in the poms)
-* The ClearlyDefind summarizer parses the merged poms and sets the declared license(s) based on that data
+* The ClearlyDefined summarizer parses the merged poms and sets the declared license(s) based on that data

 **google maven**